Alexa Chung: Modelling

 Chung was scouted after being seen in the comedy tent at the Reading Festival at the age of 16.
 She modelled for teen magazines, such as Elle Girl and CosmoGIRL!, and worked for companies including Fanta, Sony Ericsson, Sunsilk, Urban Outfitters, and Tampax.
-She appeared in music videos for artists including the Streets, Westlife, Delta Goodrem, Reuben and Holly Valance and starred as Jake in a scripted reality show called Shoot Me, broadcast on Fashion TV in 2005.
-After four years, Chung quit modelling with the intention of beginning an art foundation or fashion journalism course, having become disillusioned.
+She appeared in music videos for artists including The Streets, Westlife, Delta Goodrem, Reuben and Holly Valance and starred as Jake in a scripted reality show called Shoot Me, broadcast on Fashion TV in 2005.
+After four years, Chung quit modeling with the intention of studying an art foundation or fashion journalism course, having become disillusioned with her career.
 She had developed a "distorted body image" and "low self-esteem" through modelling.

 After she became a TV personality, Chung made a return to occasional modelling.
 In 2008, she was the face of Australian fashion label Antipodium's SS 2008 collection and Oxfam's ethical fashion range, Revamped.
 In September 2008, Chung walked the catwalk as part of the Vivienne Westwood Red Label Spring/Summer 2009 show at London Fashion Week.
 In early 2009, she became the face of British High Street giant New Look.
 Chung then joined London-based modelling agency Select Model Management and, in April 2009, she modeled Wren's Holiday 2009 collection, alongside her friend Tennessee Thomas.
 In July 2009, Chung moved to NEXT Model Management and became the face of DKNY Jeans.
 Chung was the face of South Korean brand MOGG's Spring/Summer 2010 campaign.
 In January 2010, she became the main model of the Spring/Summer 2010 Pepe Jeans London campaign and reprised her role for the Fall/Winter 2010 campaign.
 She was announced as the first celebrity face of Lacoste in June 2010, appearing in both the TV and print advertising campaigns for their "Joy of Pink" fragrance.
 In January 2011, Chung was announced as the face of Italian sneaker brand Superga, in a campaign to mark their 100th anniversary.
 In February 2012, she took part in the London Fashion Week show for designer Stella McCartney, where she acted as a guest assistant to magician Hans Klok in a number of illusions including being levitated and sawed in half.

 Chung worked with Tommy Hilfiger as a guest editor for their Fall 2014 collection, and modeled their clothes.
 Chung became the face of Longchamp in 2013 and by 2015 she had appeared in her fourth campaign for the fashion brand.